RESEARCH STARTER

 In the fall of 2023, the USDA lowered the threshold for Community Eligibility Provision (CEP) designation, meaning that it would make school meals free in areas where just one in four low-income families received government assistance, down from two in five.
 One difficulty in implementation, however, was that completed meal application forms were tied to poverty data collection and thus the allocation and distribution of school funding.
 Congressional Republicans objected, too, arguing the cost was too high and calling instead for targeted spending to aid those in greatest need.

 The federal government sought to increase access to summer meals by instituting a summer EBT program, which would provide a small amount of money directly to eligible families each summer month to purchase groceries.
-Proponents noted that getting to centralized summer lunch programs proved difficult for many working families, while critics expressed concern over considerations such as program administrators' inability to check up on students' wellbeing during the break.
+Proponents noted that getting to centralized summer lunch programs proved difficult for many working families, while critics expressed concern over considerations such as program administrators' inability to check up on students' well-being during the break.

 In early 2024, the federal government also set stricter salt and sugar limits for school meals, reinvigorating the debate over whether more nutritious school meals would be feasible, cost-effective, and consumed by students.
+By fiscal year 2024, the NSLP served more than 4.8 billion lunches at a cost of approximately $17.7 billion, reaching nearly 30 million students per school day, including over 20 million free lunches and almost 1 million reduced-price meals.

 These essays and any opinions, information, or representations contained therein are the creation of the particular author and do not necessarily reflect the opinion of EBSCO Information Services.